joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 When this medicine is delivered to the right area, it creates valuable impact.
 It gets to work improving the patient's condition.

 Now that we have this idea pretty well established, I want to return to the idea of *focus*.

 Earlier I said: "your specialization decision might create enough focus such that a disciplined pursuit of that focus over time yields deep expertise but, to be honest, it's unlikely because of the nature of impactful expertise".
 I said this because the work of developing a proprietary medicine to fill your expertise syringe can be the kind of work that takes a decade or more, though you can make meaningful progress in about the time it takes to earn a master's degree.

 ## Side Quests

 The pursuit of deep expertise will often lead you on "side quests".
 This is distinctly different than chasing shiny objects, though it might look similar at first.
 Chasing shiny objects is spontaneous, unplanned, and undisciplined.
 Side quests are a focused, disciplined, intentional search for complementary skill, expertise, or data that helps you achieve greater impact in your client work.
 These side quests are guided by your clear, narrow focus.

 Here's where the element of time becomes important.
 You'll choose a needle by deciding how to specialize.
 At this point, you won't be aware of everything that's needed to cultivate deep expertise.
-It's literally not possible, because you haven't used your specialization needle to get past the epidermis of the problem, so you simply can't see the full extent of the problem.
+It's literally not possible, because you haven't used your specialization needle to get past the epidermis of the problem, so you simply _can't see_ the full extent of the problem.
 But your needle gives you access to those deeper layers of the problem.
 As it does, you start to see how much more difficult, or complex the problem really is.

-At this point you can either give up entirely, retreat to a more superficial layer, or get serious about solving the deeper problem.
+At this point you can either give up entirely, retreat to a more superficial layer of the problem, or get serious about solving the deeper problem.
 Even if you decide to get serious about solving the deeper problem (and I hope you do, because the world needs more self-made experts like you!), you will spend some time living in that satisfaction gap I mentioned earlier.
 You'll spend some time knowing that there's a problem that you have access to but can't solve to your full satisfaction.

 This dissatisfaction will lead you to organize and pursue side quests, in search of the context, skill, complementary expertise, a unique implementation method, or data you need to really solve the deeper problem.
 It is during this phase of your career that you'll need even more discipline and discernment, because you now have a focus problem all over again.